To Raise or Not To Raise: The Autonomous Learning Rate Question: Introduction

 In contrast, others favor existing task-independent LR schedules since they often provide decent performance gains with less tuning efforts.
 Some popular choices are cyclic cosine decay \cite{cosinedecay}, exponential decay, and warmup \cite{lrwarmup}.
 While these LR schedules can be used across different tasks, they are not specially optimized for any of them.
 As a result, these schedules do not guarantee performance improvements over a constant LR.
 On top of that, many of these schedules still require significant tuning to work well.
-For example, in cyclic cosine decay, parameters such as $l_{max}$, $l_{min}$, $T_0$, and $T_{multi}$ should all be tuned in order to function optimally.
+For example, in cyclic cosine decay, parameters such as $l_{max}$, $l_{min}$, $T_0$, and $T_{multi}$ must all be tuned in order to function properly.
+Recently some methods have been proposed which either provide techniques to easily infer their parameters (\emph{e.g.} super-convergence \cite{superconvergence}), or are even completely parameter free (\emph{e.g.} stochastic line search \cite{vaswani2019painless,mahsereci2017probabilistic}).
+While promising, these techniques can prove finicky in practice, as we demonstrate in Section \ref{sec:experiments}.

-In an effort to capture the benefits of hand-tuned schedules without manually searching for parameters, several attempts have been made to dynamically learn to set LRs \cite{LARS,shu2020metalrschedulenet,daniel2016learning}.
+Recent advancements in AutoML on architecture search \cite{nas,enas,darts} and update rule search \cite{updaterule} have proved that it is possible to create automated systems that perform equal or better than human experts in designing deep learning algorithms.
+These successes have inspired us to tackle the LR scheduling problem.
+We aim to create a system that learns how to change LR effectively.
+Several attempts have been previously made to dynamically learn to set LRs \cite{LARS,shu2020metalrschedulenet,daniel2016learning}.
 Unfortunately these have introduced step level dual optimization loops into the training procedure, something which can add significant complexity and training time to a problem.
 Moreover, this family of techniques has been shown to be vulnerable to short-horizon bias \cite{wu2018understanding}, sacrificing long-term performance for short-term gains.

-One promising avenue for addressing these problems comes from the AutoML domain.
-Recent advancements in AutoML on architecture search \cite{nas,enas,darts} and update rule search \cite{updaterule} have proved that it is possible to create automated systems that perform equal or better than human experts in designing deep learning algorithms.
-These successes have inspired us to tackle the LR scheduling problem.
-We aim to create an automated system that learns how to change LR effectively, without relying on dual/online optimization loops.
+We believe that both of these drawbacks can be overcome.